tongson/taarr/README.md

 ## Dump

 When called as `rrd`, dumps the generated script.
+This is mainly for debugging and allows running scripts generated from a managed namespace without the `rr` executable.

 # TUTORIAL